oliviawestmacottssw/SSW.Rules.Content/rules/do-you-serialize-view-models-aka-dtos-not-domain-entities/rule.md

 At the start of the action this is not a persistent entity that has been loaded from the database and attached to a DBContext.
 Instead it is an entirely new object that has been created by the MVC databinding system.

-The next call to the DbContext will take that object – exactly as received and de-serialized from the network – and attach it as-is to the DBContext in the “Modified” state, to be later saved by the call to SaveChangesAsync()
+​The next call to the DbContext will take that object – exactly as received and de-serialized from the network – and attach it as-is to the DBContext in the “Modified” state, to be later saved by the call to SaveChangesAsync()

 Any fields that did not survive the "round-trip" from the server -> client-> server will be overwritten / lost.
 The mapping from "Object received from the web" to "Object saved into the database" is entirely implicit here.